 Forget about the diet for a day and find out what Huffkins and Puffkins are at Tiny Tim’s Tearoom which offers a relaxing and luxurious 1930s atmosphere.

 Flowing through the heart of historic Canterbury, the River Stour is the perfect way to escape the hustle and bustle of the city centre, allowing you to discover parts of the city that one can only see through Canterbury Historic River Tours or the Canterbury Punting Company.

-Alternatively, visit (for free) Canterbury’s beautiful new Beaney House of Art of Knowledge for stunning art exhibitions.
+Alternatively, visit (for free) Canterbury’s beautiful new Beaney House of Art & Knowledge for stunning art exhibitions.

 For a pre- or post-theatre meal and local produce, much of it produced on their own small-holding, Deeson’s is one of the favourite local restaurants.
-Don’t forget to visit their loo as apparently it has magnificent views of the Cathedral!
+Make sure you visit their loo as apparently it has magnificent views of the Cathedral!

 Visit Whitstable which is like no other town by the sea.
 Its traditional charms, strong arts culture and rich maritime history complement Whitstable’s modern appeal.
 Whitstable’s claim to fame is its oysters which remain an intrinsic part of this sea town’s character and are celebrated every July at the Oyster Festival (please note this is the 2016 website).